 - 1. The examiner is required to determine the result of an oral examination as soon as it is finished and to supply the student with a written statement of the result. - 2.
 In the case of written interim examinations, the examiner is required to determine the result as soon as possible after the interim examination but within 15 working days at most.
 The examiner forwards the necessary details to the student administration.
-Taking due account of the student's right to privacy, the student administration then ensures that the results are registered and published within 20 working days of the interim examination date.
-In contravention of the foregoing: the results of written interim examinations that took place during the resit period in August have to be determined, registered and published at least on the last working day of the week following the resit week.
+Taking due account of the student's right to privacy, the student administration then ensures that the results are registered and communicated within 20 working days of the interim examination date.
+Notwithstanding the foregoing, the results of written interim examinations that took place during the resit period in August have to be determined, registered and communicated at least on the last working day of the week following the resit week.
 It is the responsibility of the examiner that the student administration will have at least one working day for registration and publication of the results.
 If the examiner is not able to meet these requirements due to exceptional circumstances, he or she must inform the Board of Examiners, stating the reasons for the delay.
-The student administration will then pass this information on to the students. - Regarding any interim examinations that are not taken orally or in writing, the Board of Examiners will determine beforehand precisely how and within what period of time the student will be notified of the results. - 4.
+The student administration will then pass this information on to the student. - Regarding any interim examinations that are not taken orally or in writing, the Board of Examiners will determine beforehand precisely how and within what period of time the student will be notified of the results. - 4.
 When receiving the result of an interim examination, the student will be made aware of his or her right to inspect the results as referred to in Article 21, as well as the opportunity to lodge an appeal with the Examination Appeals Board. - 5.
-Registration of the results of interim examinations and practicals will only take place if the student has registered for the examination concerned in the Examination Registration System in time (please refer to art.
-10 of the Rules and Guidelines). - 6.
-Interim examination results will be dated on the date on which the interim examination was conducted. - 7.
-The examiner shall determine the result of a practical or project as soon as possible, but the results will be made public no later than at the last day of the period (including the interim examinations)

-following the period in which the practical took place.
+Interim examination results will be dated on the date on which the interim examination was conducted. - 6.
+The examiner shall determine the result of a practical or project as soon as possible, but the results will be made public no later than at the last day of the period (including the interim examinations) following the period in which the practical took place.
 For practicals or projects in the fourth period the results will be made public no later than at the last day of the interim examination period in August.

-- Results for exercises or practicals will be dated on the day on which the final report is submitted or the oral final presentation is held, or, if there is no report or final presentation, the date on which the practical ends.
-Results for projects will be dated on the final lecture date on which the project ends. - 9.
-Examiners may set deadlines for delivery of reports, depending on the practical. - 10.
+- 7. Results for exercises or practicals will be dated on the day on which the final report is submitted or the oral final presentation is held, or, if there is no report or final presentation, the date on which the practical ends.
+Results for projects will be dated on the final lecture date on which the project ends. - 8.
+Examiners may set deadlines for delivery of reports, depending on the practical. - 9.
 If a grade for a practical or project is a fail grade, the lecturer decides whether or not the report can be amended and a pass grade can be obtained.
 If so, the student and lecturer determine a reasonable term for adding to and correcting the paper.
 The length of this term will not exceed one teaching period.